TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

   internally in the project's ``CMakeLists.txt`` files (see the ``TIMEOUT`` argument for ``TRIBITS_ADD_TEST()`` and ``TRIBITS_ADD_ADVANCED_TEST()``).
   When this is the case, the global timeout set with ``DART_TESTING_TIMEOUT`` has no impact on these individually set test timeouts.
-To affect individual test timeouts set on a test-by-test basis, use `<Project>_SCALE_TEST_TIMEOUT_TESTING_TIMEOUT`_.
+* The value of ``DART_TESTING_TIMEOUT`` and the timeouts for individual tests can be scaled up or down using the cache varaible `<Project>_SCALE_TEST_TIMEOUT_TESTING_TIMEOUT`_.
 * To set or override the default global test timeout limit at runtime, see `Overridding test timeouts`_.